 NEW SECTION.
 Sec.
-427. The legislature finds that in order to meet the statewide greenhouse gas emissions limits in RCW 70A.45.020 and 70A.45.050, the state must drastically reduce vehicle greenhouse gas emissions.
+428. The legislature finds that in order to meet the statewide greenhouse gas emissions limits in RCW 70A.45.020 and 70A.45.050, the state must drastically reduce vehicle greenhouse gas emissions.
 A critical strategy to meet those goals is transitioning to zero emissions vehicles and this transition requires ongoing purposeful interagency coordination and cooperation.
 As such, it is the intent of the legislature to create a formal interagency council responsible for coordinating the state's transportation electrification efforts to ensure the state is leveraging state and federal resources to the best extent possible and to ensure zero emissions incentives, infrastructure, and opportunities are available and accessible to all Washingtonians.

-The legislature further finds that in order to meet the statewide greenhouse gas emissions limits in the transportation sector of the economy, more resources must be directed toward achieving zero emissions transportation and transit, while continuing to relieve energy burdens that exist in overburdened communities.
+- The legislature further finds that in order to meet the statewide greenhouse gas emissions limits in the transportation sector of the economy, more resources must be directed toward achieving zero emissions transportation and transit, while continuing to relieve energy burdens that exist in overburdened communities. - MEW SECTION.

-NEW SECTION.
 Sec.
-428. (1) There is hereby created an interagency electric vehicle coordinating council jointly led by the Washington state department of commerce and the Washington state department of transportation with participation from the following agencies:

-- 1 (a) The office of financial management;

-- 2 (b) The department of ecology;
+429. (1) There is hereby created an interagency electric vehicle coordinating council jointly led by the Washington state department of commerce and the Washington state department of transportation with participation from the following agencies: - 11 (a) The office of financial management; - (b) The department of ecology;

-- 3 (c) The department of enterprise services;

-- 4 (d) The state efficiency and environmental performance office;

-- 5 (e) The department of agriculture;

-- 6 (f) The department of health;

-- (g) The utilities and transportation commission; - 8 (h) A representative from the office of the superintendent of 9 public instruction knowledgeable on issues pertaining to student 10 transportation; and - 11 (i) Other agencies with key roles in electrifying the 12 transportation sector. - 13 (2) The Washington state department of commerce and Washington 14 state department of transportation shall assign staff in each agency 15 to lead the council's coordination work and provide ongoing reports 16 to the governor and legislature including, but not limited to, the 17 transportation, energy, economic development, and other appropriate 18 legislative committees. - NEW SECTION.
+- 13 (c) The department of enterprise services; - 14 (d) The state efficiency and environmental performance office; - 15 (e) The department of agriculture; - 16 (f) The department of health; - 17 (g) The utilities and transportation commission; - 18 (h) A representative from the office of the superintendent of 19 public instruction knowledgeable on issues pertaining to student 20 transportation; and - 21 (i) Other agencies with key roles in electrifying the 22 transportation sector. - 23 (2) The Washington state department of commerce and Washington 24 state department of transportation shall assign staff in each agency 25 to lead the council's coordination work and provide ongoing reports 26 to the governor and legislature including, but not limited to, the 27 transportation, energy, economic development, and other appropriate 28 legislative committees. - NEW SECTION.
 Sec.
-429. (1) Interagency electric vehicle coordinating council responsibilities include, but are not limited to: - 22 (a) Development of a statewide transportation electrification 23 strategy to ensure market and infrastructure readiness for all new 24 vehicle sales; - (b) Identification of all electric vehicle infrastructure grantrelated funding to include existing and future opportunities, including state, federal, and other funds; - (c) Coordination of grant funding criteria across agency grant programs to most efficiently distribute state and federal electric vehicle-related funding in a manner that is most beneficial to the state, advances best practices, and recommends additional criteria that could be useful in advancing transportation electrification; - 33 (d) Development of a robust public and private outreach plan that includes engaging with: - 35 (i) Community organizers and the environmental justice council to 36 develop community-driven programs to address zero emissions 37 transportation needs and priorities in overburdened communities; and
+430. (1) Interagency electric vehicle coordinating council responsibilities include, but are not limited to: - 32 (a) Development of a statewide transportation electrification 33 strategy to ensure market and infrastructure readiness for all new 34 vehicle sales; - 35 (b) Identification of all electric vehicle infrastructure grant-36 related funding to include existing and future opportunities, 37 including state, federal, and other funds; and

+- (c) Coordination of grant funding criteria across agency grant programs to most efficiently distribute state and federal electric vehicle-related funding in a manner that is most beneficial to the state, advances best practices, and recommends additional criteria that could be useful in advancing transportation electrification. - 6 (2) The council shall provide an annual report to the appropriate 7 committees of the legislature summarizing electric vehicle 8 implementation progress, gaps, and resource needs. - 9 Sec.
+431. RCW 46.68.480 and 2020 c 224 s 2 are each amended to 10 read as follows: